home-assistant/home-assistant.io/source/_components/sensor.alpha_vantage.markdown

 ha_release: "0.60"
 ---

 The `alpha_vantage` sensor platform uses [Alpha Vantage](https://www.alphavantage.co) to monitor the stock market.
 This platform also provides detail about exchange rates.
+The free API for Alpha Vantage has a limit of 5 requests per minute.
+It is possible to get a premium account for higher request rates.

+## {% linkable_title Configuration %}

 To enable the `alpha_vantage` platform, add the following lines to your `configuration.yaml` file: